ibm-cloud-docs/log-analysis/devops/export_api-v2.md

 {{site.data.keyword.attribute-definition-list}}

-# Exporting logs programmatically using the V1 API
+# Exporting logs programmatically using the V2 API
-{: #export_api}
+{: #export_api_v2}

-From an {{site.data.keyword.la_full_notm}} instance, you can export logs programmatically by using the V1 logging REST API.
+From an {{site.data.keyword.la_full_notm}} instance, you can export logs programmatically by using the V2 logging REST API.
 {: shortdesc}

-The V1 logging REST API does not support pagination.
-If you need pagination support, you will need to use the [V2 logging REST API](/docs/log-analysis?topic=log-analysis-export_api_v2).
+The V2 logging REST API does not support sending the logs by email.
+If you need email support, you will need to use the [V1 logging REST API](/docs/log-analysis?topic=log-analysis-export_api).
 {: note}

 Consider the following information when you export log data:
 * You export a set of log entries.
 To define the set of data that you want to export, you can apply filter and searches.
 You can also specify the time range.
-* When you export logs programmatically, you can choose to send an email or to write logs into your terminal.
 * The compressed log file that contains the data that you want to export is available for a maximum of 12 hours.
 * When you export logs, you have a limit of lines that you can export in a request.
 You can specify to export older lines or newer lines in case you reach the limit in the time range that you specify for the export.
-The maximum number of lines that you can export per API request limited by the plan type.
-The maximum number of lines you can export for a 7-day plan is `10,000` lines.
-The maximum number of lines you can export for all other plans is `20,000` lines.
+The maximum number of lines that you can export per page is `10,000` lines with no limit on the number of pages.

 ## Prerequisites
-{: #export_api_prereqs}
+{: #export_api_prereqs_v2}

 To export logs, consider the following information: